couchbase/kafka-connect-couchbase/README.md

 kafka-connect-couchbase is a [Kafka Connect](http://kafka.apache.org/documentation.html#connect) plugin for transferring data between Couchbase Server and Kafka.

+It includes a "source connector" for publishing document change notifications from Couchbase to a Kafka topic, as well as a "sink connector" that subscribes to one or more Kafka topics and writes the messages to Couchbase.

+This document describes how to configure and run the source and sink connectors.

-### Grab the Connector
+### Grab the Connector Distribution

-The latest release of the Couchbase connector is available from the [Couchbase download page](https://www.couchbase.com/downloads) (search the page for "Kafka").
+The latest release of the Couchbase connector distribution is available from the [Couchbase download page](https://www.couchbase.com/downloads) (search the page for "Kafka").

-If you prefer to build the connector from source, clone the [GitHub repository](https://github.com/couchbase/kafka-connect-couchbase) and run `mvn package` to generate the connector archive (look for `kafka-connect-couchbase-<version>.zip` in the `target` directory).
+If you prefer to build the connectors from source, clone the [GitHub repository](https://github.com/couchbase/kafka-connect-couchbase) and run `mvn package` to generate the connector archive (look for `kafka-connect-couchbase-<version>.zip` in the `target` directory).